 A related exclusion stipulates that any structure used to store business property solely owned by an insured or a tenant of the dwelling would be covered, provided that the stored items do not include liquid fuel.
 For example, if Mary stores training materials used in her home business in her storage shed in the backyard, coverage would be provided for the shed.
 However, if Mary stores fuel supplies for a jet ski rental business in the detached garage, coverage would not be afforded for the shed.
 An exception preserves coverage for the structure if the fuel is in a permanently installed fuel tank of a vehicle or craft stored in the structure.

-The HO 3 also specifies a $2,500 limitation on property located on the residence premises, used primarily for business purposes.
-Thus, if the insured has a $4,000 computer, used primarily for her home-based graphic art business, which is stolen from her home or damaged in a fire, the loss paid is limited to $2,500.
+The 2022 ISO HO 3 also specifies a $3,000 limitation on property located on the residence premises, used primarily for business purposes.
+Thus, if the insured has a $4,000 computer, used primarily for her home-based graphic art business, which is stolen from her home or damaged in a fire, the loss paid is limited to $3,000.
+However, property of a "home-sharing occupant" and any other person occupying the "residence premises" as a result of any "home-sharing host activities" are not covered.
+Similarly, property in a space while rented or primarily held for rental to a "home-sharing occupant" or property used primarily for "home-sharing host activities" are not covered.

-In addition, the HO 3 contains a $500 limitation on business property located away from the residence premises.
-Thus, if the insured is taking the same computer to a repair shop and it is stolen out of her car, the loss paid is limited to $500.
-The American Association of Insurance Services (AAIS) homeowners form contains a $250 limit on business property located away from the insured premises.
+In addition, the HO 3 contains a $1,500 limitation on business property located away from the residence premises.
+Thus, if the insured is taking the same computer to a repair shop and it is stolen out of her car, the loss paid is limited to $1,500.
+The American Association of Insurance Services (AAIS) homeowners form also includes maximum limits on business property located away from the insured premises.

 arising out of or in connection with a "business" conducted from an "insured location" or engaged in by an "insured", whether or not the "business" is owned or operated by an "insured" or employs an "insured."